 Vocational training

-UNI Europa and Eurociett believe that sectoral social dialogue and collective bargaining play a key role in facilitating access to training for agency workers.
+Acess to continous training and education is still weak and unevenly spread across countries and companies.
+What is more, temporary workers take part in far less vocational training (approximately 20 ℅ ) than workers with a permanent contract (36℅).
+UNI Europa and Eurociett believe that sectoral social dialogue and collective bargaining play a key role in facilitating access to training for agency workers and should therefore allocate more resources to this end.

 UNI Europa and Eurociett restate that the temporary agency work industry is particularly well fitted to develop training schemes that meet the expectations of both workers and user companies.
 Temporary work agencies, as part of their portfolio within the industry, should be encouraged to develop such training schemes.
+In addition, access to training courses for agency workers between and during different assignments can help increasing their employability, skills level and wage and could facilitate the transition to a permanent position.

 It is indeed of the interest of the temporary work agencies to develop or upgrade agency workers’ skills and to invest in their employability in order to facilitate transition between assignments or jobs.
 Vocational training for agency workers is demand-driven and organised in close cooperation with user companies with a short-term and pragmatic approach catering especially well to lower skilled workers.

-In seven EU Member States (Austria, Belgium, France, Italy, Netherlands, Luxembourg and Spain) bi-partite training structures have been set up to offer the possibility for agency workers to improve their skills.
+Several arrangements in some Member States for improving access to training have been put in place.
+For instance, in Austria, Belgium, France, Italy, Netherlands, Luxembourg and Spain bi-partite training structures have been set up to offer the possibility for agency workers to improve their skills.
 For example, in Italy the bipartite fund Formatemp trained more than 230,000 agency workers in 2008; in France the Fonds d’assurance formation du travail temporaire (FAF.TT), with a budget of 150 million euros, benefitted 40,700 agency workers in 2010.

 UNI Europa and Eurociett embarked on a joint project on vocational training in 2008, and assessed that in all 16 surveyed countries, temporary agency workers have access to the national cross-sectoral vocational training systems that are generally made available to all workers.
-In addition, in some countries surveyed agency workers have access to some specific training programmes developed by their own employer (namely the temporary work agency).
+In addition, in some countries surveyed agency workers have access to some specific training programmes developed by their own employer (namely the temporary work agency).Social Partners and governments in those countries where such training schemes have not been developed, such in Central and Eastern Europe, should be further encouraged to learn from the good practices of those countries that have such systems in place.

 As recognised in the joint declaration of 2008 on skills upgrading, the social partners have a key role in facilitating access to training for agency workers, and therefore improving their employability and facilitating their transitions from one job to another.